A Place for Everyone!

 Auditions Required: All Jazz Bands and Combos

 No Audition/Experience Required and open to ALL Texas State students regardless of major!
-Contact Professor Gordon Jones for more information.
+Contact Director Claire Richardson for more information.

 The Texas State Mysterium for New Music is a music ensemble founded in 1990 by Russell Riepe, Professor Emeritus of Music Composition Texas State University.
 Currently under the direction of Richard Hall, the group pays homage not only to the performance of celebrated contemporary composers, but to the presentation and promotion of new and often improvisational works in the sound-arts.